jiange91/lm_compiler/docs/source/fundamentals/cog_basics/reasoning.rst

 .. code-block:: python

-   from compiler.cog_hub.common import NoChange from compiler.cog_hub.reasoning import LMReasoning, ZeroShotCoT, PlanBefore
+   from cognify.hub.cogs import NoChange, LMReasoning, ZeroShotCoT, PlanBefore

    # NoChange option stands for NO transformation to the module
    reasoning_options = [NoChange(), ZeroShotCoT(), PlanBefore()]